 We also offer consultation services for referring veterinarians.
 Your veterinarian can send us radiographs of your pet for interpretation by a radiologist.

-Our staff consists of board-certified radiologists, one residency-trained radiologist, residents, and technicians.
+Our staff consists of two board certified radiologists, three residency-trained radiologists, one resident, and three technicians.

 Examinations and procedures we offer

 - Thoracic (chest), abdominal, and musculoskeletal radiographs (x-rays) for small and large animals.